beingArunkumar/ClickMe/README.md

 is vulnerable to this attack by creating a html page that will try to load your web site from a frame.

+Requirements :
+Currently a simple html version is there,where you can directly load the html in browser and give the test url.
-Requirements : Need JRE to run the jar file.
+Java GUI is also there,need JRE to run the jar file.
+Python script is also available.

 The OWASP Click Me Project is free to use.
 It is licensed under the Apache 2.0 License.